 Victims of Crime Act

-FY 18 and FY 19 appropriations included a 5% federal funding stream from VOCA for tribes.
-We urge you to continue to provide a federal funding stream from VOCA for tribes.
-Individuals on tribal lands experience disproportionately high rates of domestic and sexual violence, and tribes desperately need funding for victim services to meet the demand for help.
+- Support a continued federal funding stream from VOCA for tribes.
+Individuals on tribal lands experience disproportionately high rates of domestic and sexual violence and need funding for victim services; and

 - Reject proposals that use the VOCA fund to pay for other Department of Justice programs since that reduces funding for direct victim services.